saif-ellafi/foundryvtt-minimal-ui/README.md

 This allows making up space intelligently for you to save space during actual game without having to manually hide unwanted elements.

 ### Organized Minimize (Moved to its own module!
-Search for: Minimal Window Controls)
+Search for module: Window Controls)
-Since Foundry VTT 0.8.x, Organized Minimize features (Minimize, Maximize and Pin windows) are going to be on their own module __Minimal Window Controls__
+Since Foundry VTT 0.8.3+, Organized Minimize features (Minimize, Maximize and Pin windows) are on Window Controls module:
+__Window Controls__

 ## Foundry Logo
 * Custom logo image can be provided